awsdocs/amazon-ecs-developer-guide/doc_source/ecs-exec.md

   + Amazon ECS\-optimized Windows Server 2004 Core AMI
   + Amazon ECS\-optimized Windows Server 20H2 Core AMI
 + ECS Exec is not currently supported using the AWS Management Console\.
 + If you are using interface Amazon VPC endpoints with Amazon ECS, you must create the interface Amazon VPC endpoints for Systems Manager Session Manager\.
-For more information, see [Create the Systems Manager endpoints](vpc-endpoints.md#ecs-vpc-endpoint-ecsexec)\.
+For more information, see [Create the Systems Manager Session Manager VPC endpoints when using the ECS Exec feature](vpc-endpoints.md#ecs-vpc-endpoint-ecsexec)\.
 + You can't enable ECS Exec for existing tasks\.
 It can only be enabled for new tasks\.
 + When a user runs commands on a container using ECS Exec, these commands are run as the `root` user\.
 The SSM agent and its child processes run as root even when you specify a user ID for the container\.
 + The ECS Exec session has a default idle timeout time of 20 minutes\.
 For more information, see see [Specify an idle session timeout value](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-preferences-timeout.html) in the *AWS Systems Manager User Guide*\.